rse-aunz/rse-aunz.github.io/RSEAUNZAccessibility.md

 ---

-The professional conference landscape has changed considerably recently.
+The professional conference landscape has changed considerably over the last few years.
 We have learned from the COVID-19 pandemic that conference environments can evolve to become more diverse and inclusive[^1].
-Organizing a conference that is accessible for colleagues with disabilities is an important way to ensure a large group of presenters and participants from all career stages.
+Organizing a conference that
+is accessible for colleagues with disabilities is an important way to ensure a large group of presenters and participants from all career stages.